danielBrule/DWD-technical-case/Answer.md

 * Controlled lists: sectors, countries → accepted_values or check against seed lookups.
 * Country mapping coverage: rows in staging not matched by country_map seed.
 * Freshness (error if last refresh older than... )
+* Distributions should be negative, Calls positive

 ## How would you monitor data quality over time?
 * Automate dbt jobs in Cloud (Prod): dbt deps → seed → build → test → docs generate.
-* Alerting on failures (email/Slack/webhooks).
+* Alerting on failures (email/Slack/webhooks/...).
 * Track failing rows with singular tests that materialize into QA views (easy to inspect).
 * track  anomaly detection, volume drift, schema changes.
-* Dashboards on test results
+* Dashboards to track quality, freshness, volume, costs...

 ## What edge cases should be considered in testing?
 * fund_size zero or null → ownership% forced to 0; surface as QA.